Your study stay at HSWT

 - Passport photo

-- Optional: Application for a place in a hall of residence (only for students at the Weihenstephan campus)
+- Optional: Application for a room in a hall of residence (only for students at the Weihenstephan campus)

 Freemovers must submit two letters of recommendation from teachers at their home university in addition to the above-mentioned documents.